 This chapter provides accounts of the rhetoric used to justify the post-9/11, U.S.-led-invasions and occupations of Iraq and Afghanistan and, in the summer of 2014, Israel’s war on Palestinians living in Gaza.
 Each such case involved rapidly escalated clashes of interest and ideology (Deutsch, 1969; Gergen, 1985) in which the self-satisfying binary discourses of good and evil, hero and villain, oppressor and victim (etc.) stood in the way of conflict resolution.
 These and other such oppositions may appear to detached observers as “mere rhetoric,” but to those caught up in the struggles they are every bit as real as the ground beneath their feet.
-Chapter Two’s case studies on the social construction of child abuse provides an analogous instance of how “out-there” realities are internalized and objectified (made real) by way of sociocultural processes of communal interchange.(Berger, 1967?
-Gergen, 1983; see also Simons, 1990).
+Chapter Two’s case studies on the social construction of child abuse provides an analogous instance of how “out-there” realities are internalized and objectified (made real) by way of sociocultural processes of communal interchange.(Berger, 1966; see also Simons, 1990).
 The “trick” in every case is to appear as reluctant warriors.
 The power of language as regards Gaza was such as to shift the onus of guilt for invading from Israel to Gaza for its weapons and tunnels.

 Drawing upon news accounts of the conflict in Gaza in summer, 2014, the chapter concludes with commentary on the language of power and the power of language in the social construction of that war.
 Here another set of concepts should prove useful, those used in analysis of the Mobil ad in Chapter Two on how shared systems of belief (i.e. Ideologies) are socially constructed.
-“Truth,” in the socially constructed sense, is a function of shared beliefs about what leads to what (and follows what), what stands above what (and below what), what’s linked with what (and opposed to what), what causes what (and is caused by what), what’s good, bad or indifferent.
+“Truth,” in that sense, is a function of shared beliefs about what leads to what (and follows what), what stands above what (and below what), what’s linked with what (and opposed to what), what causes what (and is caused by what), what’s good, bad or indifferent.
 Sociologist William Gamson (date?) characterized as packages the “god “words and “devil” words we affix when labeling and describing, contextualizing and decontextualizing, the frames (and reframes) we employ when explaining and arguing, and the stories we tell in piecing together the fragments of our accounts, drawing together comparisons and contrasts while embedding analogies, guiding metaphors and memorable phrases or aphorisms in the process.

 The Post-9/11 Bombings